reactjs/react.dev/beta/src/content/apis/react/useTransition.md

 <Intro>

-`useTransition` is a React Hook that lets you mark a state transition as non-urgent.
+`useTransition` is a React Hook that lets you update the state without blocking the UI.

 ```js
 const [isPending, startTransition] = useTransition()